 The design of sector lights can be a complex task.
-The process should be carried out with reference to an accurate chart of the areA.
+The process should be carried out with reference to an accurate chart of the area.
 In some cases good local knowledge is also required.

 A sector light may indicate one or more of the following: